ArthurMY/CP3402-CMS-Prac06/README.md

 - Integrate the GitHub repository and Trello board with the Slack group.

 **Measurable:**
-- Each team member contribute to the project by making at least one GitHub commit.
+- Each team member contributes to the project by making at least one GitHub commit.
 - There should be evidence of the GitHub and Trello integration visible in the Slack group.

 **Achievable:**